bytecodealliance/wasmtime/docs/langref.rst

     function body
         The extended basic blocks which contain all the executable code in a function.
-The function body follows the function preample.
+The function body follows the function preamble.

     basic block
         A maximal sequence of instructions that can only be entered from the